RahulRajasekharuni/MySQL-for-Data-Analytics-and-Business-Intelligence/README.md

 Examples of DDL, DML and TCL

-There are advanced queries, triggers, functions and stored procedures and solutions to their final exam in the files.
+There are advanced queries, triggers, functions, stored procedures and solutions to their final exam in the files.

 Please refer to below files for advanced SQL
 1. final exercise.sql -associated PDF is also provided